-The countries that have implemented a market-wide CRM are forced to have an adequate system in relation to their national reliability standard.
-The initial dataset might still show adequacy issues in those countries.
+The countries that have implemented a market-wide CRM Figure 2-43 highlights the iterative process to ensure that the are forced to have an adequate system in relation to their above countries are within their national adequacy criteria. national reliability standard.
+The initial dataset might still This process is followed for the 'EU-BASE', 'EU-NoMOTH' and 'EU-NoNEW'. show adequacy issues in those countries.
 If it is the case, additional capacity was added in order to comply with their adequacy criteria.